Self-Awareness

 E. Observe thoughts that arise before they occur:

-• We often treat our thoughts like we’re the “thinker” of those thoughts, but we can’t prove that.
+• We often treat our thoughts like we must be the “thinker” of those thoughts, but we can’t prove that.

 • Follow where ideas come from and where they go.